zoxpx/pxdocs/content/reference/release-notes/portworx.md

 ### Key Fixes

 * When upgrading a runC container, the new version will correctly install a reboot service.
-A reboot service \(systemd service\) is needed to reduce the wait time before a PX device returns with a timeout when the PX service is down.
+A reboot service \(systemd service\) is needed to reduce the wait time before a Portworx device returns with a timeout when the Portworx service is down.
 Without this reboot service, a node can take 10 minutes to reboot.

 ## 1.2.11.9